 All wholesalers licensed under this article shall file a certified statement of the gross sales of the business for the preceding calendar month with the city clerk on or before the 20th of the following month.

-(Ord. of 9-7-1999, § 1(4-176))

 Sec.
 6-177.
 Interest in other licenses by wholesalers.